Vegan black bean wrap with quinoa, hummus, corn, and tomatoes. Perfect for picnics or lunch on the go.

 - 6 Flour tortillas (large burrito size)

 - Place the quinoa in a bowl with enough water to cover it by about one inch.
 Rub the quinoa between your palms vigorously in the water.
 After a few seconds, the water will become cloudy from the saponin, a bitter protective coating on the seeds, being rubbed off.
-Repeat three times and then rinse under running water.
+Empty the bowl of water and repeat two more times.
 I use a fine mesh strainer for this.
 When the quinoa is strained the final time, rinse it under running water.

-- Mix together the rinsed quinoa, broth, paprika, chili powder, garlic powder, and onion powder in a small saucepan over medium heat.
+- Combine the rinsed quinoa, broth, paprika, chili powder, garlic powder, and onion powder in a small saucepan over medium heat.
 Bring to a simmer, cover, and reduce the heat to maintain a steady low simmer.
 Cook for 20 minutes.
-You'll know it's done when the seed looks like curly-q's.
+You'll know it's done when the seeds looks like curly-q's.

 - Pile the quinoa into a large bowl and stir in the corn, beans (or chickpeas), tomatoes and lime juice.
 Add salt to taste.

 - Spread the hummus on each tortilla, thinly cover with spinach leaves, and spoon about 1/3 cup of the quinoa mix in a heaped row.
 The quinoa mixture should be slightly off center.
 Fold the bottom of the tortilla up over the quinoa.
 Next fold the shorter side over the quinoa, and roll up tightly.
 Use a toothpick to hold it closed.